ZosBHAI/tech_notes/technical_notes/Coursera_Notes_Data_Modelling_PowerBI.md

 #### **Dual Mode**
 - Acts as both Import and DirectQuery, depending on context.
 - Queries may be served from in-memory cache or executed live at the source.
 - Useful for hybrid models, combining real-time accuracy with cached performance.
+#### Factors for choosing the Storage Mode
+- **Cost Considerations with DirectQuery**
+	- DirectQuery queries data live from the cloud source every time a user interacts with a report.
+	- Cloud services (like Snowflake) often bill based on query usage or compute time.
+	- More users + more reports = more queries → higher costs.
+	- Costs depend on the specific data source’s pricing model.
+	- It’s important to monitor usage and optimize queries to avoid unexpected cloud charges.
 ### How to Configure Storage Mode

 1. In Power BI Desktop, connect to **SQL Server** using **DirectQuery**.